PRE-ATHLETIC TRAINING

 The Mercyhurst University professional athletic training program aspires to offer an extensive academic and clinical experience with devoted faculty to ensure the professional and personal growth of each student pursuing BOC certification.

-Students can participate in a yearly medical mission trip to Valladolid, Mexico to observe and work with orthopedic surgeons, athletic trainers and physical therapists in a culturally immersive setting.
+Students can participate in a yearly medical mission trip to Valladolid, Mexico, to observe and work with orthopedic surgeons, athletic trainers, and physical therapists in a culturally immersive setting.

-Clinical Observation is earned with clinical athletic trainers in which students have Professional-level student mentors to earn required clinical observation.
+Clinical Observation is earned with clinical athletic trainers in which students have Professional-level student mentors to earn required clinical observations.
 These observations occur as part of specific Pre-AT courses and are set up in conjunction with the respective professor.

 Our graduates have found rewarding careers within the AT profession and beyond.
 AT alumni include a professor/researcher on pediatric concussions and orthopedic injuries, an orthopedic surgeon, a clinical athletic trainer, and the Duke University assistant director of athletic rehabilitation.